SwapCT/SwapCT/README.md

       Running `target/release/plots -r 27 -o 5 -s 4`
     using Opt { statistics: 4, outputs: 5, ring: 27 }
     [00:00:00] [##########>-----------------------------] 5/20 (1s)

-* -r is the ring size used for the input ring signatures.
-This has to be of the form 2^x-5
-* -o is the maximum number of outputs.
-It will calculate the times from 1 input and output up to the specified value-
-* -s is the number of measurements performed for each setting.

 The program outputs two files `plots/generation.tex` and `plots/verification.tex`.
 To plot them nicely in comparison to the authors measurements, change to the plots directory and compile the `main.tex` with `pdflatex`